pangpang20/docs.getdbt.com/website/docs/docs/cloud/account-integrations.md

 Connect your dbt Cloud account to your Git provider to enable dbt Cloud users to authenticate your personal accounts. dbt Cloud will perform Git actions on behalf of your authenticated self, against repositories to which you have access according to your Git provider permissions.

+To configure a Git account integration:
+1. Navigate to Account settings in the side menu.
+2. Under the **Settings** section, click on **Integrations**.
-To configure a Git account integration, click on the Git provider from the list and select the **Pencil** icon to the right of the provider.
+3. Click on the Git provider from the list and select the **Pencil** icon to the right of the provider.

-dbt Cloud [natively connects](/docs/cloud/git/git-configuration-in-dbt-cloud) to the following Git providers:
+4. dbt Cloud [natively connects](/docs/cloud/git/git-configuration-in-dbt-cloud) to the following Git providers:

    - GitHub
    - GitLab
    - Azure DevOps <Lifecycle status="enterprise" />

 You can connect your dbt Cloud account to additional Git providers by importing a git repository from any valid git URL.
 Refer to [Import a git repository](/docs/cloud/git/import-a-project-by-git-url) for more information.